TomHarrop/ird-5acc-paper/README.md

 ### Reproducibility

-- The code we used to analyse the RNAseq data and panicle phenotype data is hosted at https://github.com/tomharrop/5acc, and the code for qPCR analysis is at https://github.com/othomantegazza/5acc-qpcr.
+- The code we used to analyse the RNAseq data and panicle phenotype data is hosted at [tomharrop/5acc](https://github.com/tomharrop/5acc), and the code for qPCR analysis is at [othomantegazza/5acc-qpcr](https://github.com/othomantegazza/5acc-qpcr).
 - We used [`snakemake`](https://snakemake.readthedocs.io/en/stable/) to arrange analysis steps into workflows and monitor dependencies, and [`Singularity`](https://sylabs.io/singularity/) to capture the computing environment.
-- The final results and all intermediate steps can be exactly reproduced from the raw data with a single command using `snakemake` and `Singularity`.
+- The final results and all intermediate steps can be exactly reproduced from the raw data using a single command using `snakemake` and `Singularity` with the two analysis repos.

 ### Contact